manolo/gwt-polymer-elements/README.md

 ##### Manually
 - otherwise you can [download](http://repo1.maven.org/maven2/com/vaadin/polymer/vaadin-gwt-polymer-elements/)
-  the `vaadin-gwt-polymer-elements-x.x.x.x.jar` archive and put it in your gwt project classpath.
+  the `vaadin-gwt-polymer-elements-1.7.0.0.jar` archive and put it in your gwt project classpath.

 ### Update your module configuration